netvc/testing/draft-ietf-netvc-testing.md

 --- abstract

-This document describes guidelines and procedures for evaluating a video codec specified at the IETF.
+This document describes guidelines and procedures for evaluating a video codec.
 This covers subjective and objective tests, test conditions, and materials used for the test.

 --- middle